Honda ZR-V: Asia

+Brunei

+The ZR-V was launched in Brunei on 5 September 2026 alongside with the Super-One, in the sole e:HEV variant powered by the 2.0-litre e:HEV petrol hybrid.

 China

 The Chinese market ZR-V was unveiled in May 2022.
 Produced by GAC Honda, the model is powered by a 1.5-litre turbocharged petrol engine.
 A version produced by Dongfeng Honda was launched in February 2023 as the HR-V.